Kyeema

-A picturesque walk through gently undulating farmland, the northern blocks of Kuitpo Pine Forest and through the historic Jupiter Creek Goldfields.
+This picturesque walk takes you through gently undulating farmland, the northern parts of Kuitpo Pine Forest and through a significant site in South Australia’s gold rush history, the Jupiter Creek Goldfields.

 Mylor

-Although the most populous section of the trail, it still retains a rural feel as walkers pass through the parks and bushland of Bridgewater, Mt George Conservation Park, Mt Lofty Botanic Gardens and Cleland National Park.
+Although this is the most populated section of the Trail it retains a rural feel as you pass through the parks and bushland of Bridgewater, Mount George Conservation Park, Mount Lofty Botanic Gardens and Cleland National Park.

 Tanunda

-This section takes walkers along back roads and road reserves past vineyards and wineries of the Barossa Valley, through the small town of Greenock and into the cropping and grazing land of the Lower North.
-It is a long but mainly flat walk with only a few undulations.
-Pleasant vistas and changing seasonal colours make this a pretty walk, with a finish at Kapunda Town Square in easy walking distance to bakeries or pubs.
+You’ll travel along back roads and road reserves past iconic Barossa Valley vineyards and wineries.
+The small town of Greenock is a gateway into the cropping and grazing land of the Lower North and you’ll have a long but mainly flat walk with pleasant vistas and changing seasonal colours.
+The section finishes at Kapunda Town Square where you’ll be within easy walking distance of bakeries and pubs.